andrewn6/janitor/README.md

 ## What does this do?

-This is a script that I run here and there which cleans up my macbook, and updates packages and does other misc tasks.
+This is a script that I run here and there which cleans up my macbook, updates packages and does other misc tasks.

 ## Overview